github/explore/README.md

 ## Running tests

 There are some lint tests in place to ensure each topic is formatted in the way we expect.
-Travis CI will run the tests automatically.
+GitHub Actions will run the tests automatically.
 If you want to run the tests yourself locally, you will need Ruby and Bundler installed.

 You can run the tests using: